 Professor Jon Emery, Ms Shakira Milton, Ms Sibel Saya, Dr Fiona Walter, Dr Lyndal Trevena, Dr Panagiota Chondoros, Professor Mark Jenkins, Dr Jennifer McIntosh and Prof Finlay Macrae.

 The studies from the Cancer in Primary Care Research group are made possible due to dedicated grants from Victorian Cancer Agency Prevention and Screening Research Grant scheme and Cancer Australia.

-Ms Michelle King – Program Manager, Cancer in Primary Care Research
+Ms Floriana La Rocca – Program Manager, Cancer in Primary Care Research